ETHRoboticsClub/piper-robot-server/deployment/DEPLOYMENT.md

 - Always edit the `.template` files and re-run `./deploy-setup.sh`
 - Generated files are overwritten each time you run the script

-**Conda Environment:**
+**Python Dependencies:**

-- Environment MUST be named exactly `tactile-teleop`
+- Python 3.10+ must be available as `python3`
-- Verify with: `conda env list | grep tactile-teleop`
+- Install dependencies with: `pip3 install -r requirements.txt && pip3 install -e .`
-- Ensure all project dependencies are installed in this environment
+- Verify installation with: `python3 -c "import tactile_teleop"`

 **File Permissions:**